cauchyschwarz192837/510final/README.md

-See Project Writeup for details.
+See 510 Project Writeup (Group 13).pdf for details

 -------------------------------------------------------------------------------------------------------------------